316-Power-Squad/backend/README.md

 start` which runs the compiled index file in the build/ directory.
 Note that based on the value of `NODE_ENV` the app will use either the local or production database.

+## Hosting

+The app and the database are hosted on Heroku for the moment.
+To deploy you will need Zac's credentials.